codereverser/casparser/README.md

 **Note:** `casparser cli` supports two special output file formats [-o _file.json_ / _file.csv_]
 1. `json` - complete parsed data is exported in json format (including investor info)
 2. `csv`  - transactions with AMC, Folio and Scheme info are exported into csv format.
+3. any other extension - The summary output is saved in the file.

 #### Demo